krsnadadhich/krsnadadhich/README.md

 - 👋 Hi, I’m @krsnadadhich
-- 👀 I’m interested in game designing
+- 👀 I’m interested in Deep learning
-- 🌱 I’m currently learning all about game development
+- 🌱 I’m currently learning all about neural networks
 - 💞️ I’m looking to collaborate on nothing (idk much yet)
-- 📫 How to reach me (yeah!!)
+- 📫 How to reach me: krsnadadhich@gmail.com
 - 😄 Pronouns: huh??
-- ⚡ Fun fact: well, I do write sonnets and stories(novella)

 <!---
 krsnadadhich/krsnadadhich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.